tomas303/bootconf/README.md

 added into "Boot iso file" submenu.
 Currently supported are SparkyLinux, Ubuntu, OpenSuse and ArchLinux.
 But it is trivial to add other distros.
 As long as it supports boot from iso file and you know correct boot parameters.

-More on how I prepared usb stick and what resources I used on https://tomas303.github.io/usb/boot/iso/2019/07/06/MultiBootUsbStick.html.
+More on how I prepared usb stick and what resources I used see https://tomas303.github.io/usb/boot/iso/2019/07/06/MultiBootUsbStick.html.